-The Children's Trust may procure capacity building, training and/or professional development services for the purpose of professional-level training, conferences and/or technical assistance to increase the knowledge, skills and abilities of direct community service providers funded by The Children's Trust.
+The Children's Trust may procure capacity building, training and/or professional development services for the purpose of professional-level training, conferences and/or technical assistance to increase the knowledge, skills and abilities of service providers funded by The Children's Trust.
 These funds are intended to support efforts and activities that do not fit specifically within the purview of programmatic funding.
 Direct service delivery activities that are intended to meet the individual needs of participants are not funded under this policy.
 In addition, funds are also not to be used for fundraising, meals for participants during the training, indirect costs, equipment or construction.
 This funding is intended for training opportunities that are short term in nature.

 Specific training regarding evidence-based programs, best practices and information relevant to meeting national quality accreditation standards may be considered.
 Examples include training activities focused on implementing model programs, ensuring continuous quality improvement, encouraging professional development, improving consumer participation in governance and promoting cultural competence.
 If the intended audience is parents and/or youth, then the focus of training must be on a systems level which includes community/civic involvement, rather than a focus on individual service needs or interventions.
-Additionally, The Children's Trust reserves the right to directly identify and pursue relevant activities, which may involve a process of directly implementing and/or subcontracting these activities.